GIC (sovereign wealth fund): Investments

 On 30 July 2013, Singapore's GIC was part of a consortium to acquire Transport et Infrastructures Gaz France (TIGF) which is Total's gas transportation and storage business for an enterprise value of €2.4 billion (US$3.25 billion).
 The consortium includes Snam (45%) an Italian gas storage and transport operator, Singapore's GIC (35%) and EDF (20%).

 As of 2017, GIC holds around 34% of its portfolio in the US; 3% in Latin America; 6% in the rest of Americas; 6% in the United Kingdom; 12% in the Eurozone; 6% in the Middle East, Africa and the rest of Europe; 19% in Asia excluding Japan; 12% in Japan and 2% in Australasia.

-In 2017 it was reported that GIC would purchase a 10% stake in British specialist bank OakNorth for £90 million.
+In January 2019, GIC purchased a 2.55% stake in Vietcombank for $265 million.
+The fund also participated in a $300 million funding round for German fintech company N26, a year later, GIC participated in a $650 million financing round for Klarna, and took part in Kotak Mahindra Bank's sale of shares worth $1 billion.
+In September 2020, GIC and MassMutual acquired Blackstone's 36% share in Rothesay Life for $2.69 billion, increasing both of their stake to 49%.

-In 2021 they took part in a investment round in Dapper Labs.
+In 2021, they took part in an investment round in Dapper Labs.

+GIC became a minority shareholder when it invested into Brazilian pharmaceutical company Cimed in March 2025.